‘Lucifer’ Season 4: With The Production End Date Now Leaked, Does This Hold Clues To The Netflix Premiere?

 — Ingrid ???????? #ilovelucifer #LuciferOnNetflix (@ingh77) August 28, 2018

-Another poster agreed that the Spring of 2019 seems a perfectly reasonable time to begin airing the next installment of the show, noting, “Considering Netflix is filming it, this is probably true.
+Another poster agreed that the spring of 2019 seems a perfectly reasonable time to begin airing the next installment of the show.

+“Considering Netflix is filming it, this is probably true.
 So we might be looking at a Spring release next year.”

 With regard to the airing of the episodes, Netflix have not yet announced whether Season 4 of Lucifer will be arriving in bulk all at once, or will be airing on an individual basis weekly.
 Many of Netflix’s shows do show up in bulk when they are released, but there is no guarantee that this will also be the case with Lucifer.

-As the Inquisitr recently reported, fans have learned that there will be quite a few new members joining the cast of Lucifer which will include a priest who is determined to do everything that he possibly can to bring down Morningstar and Eve, Lucifer’s former girlfriend, who will also be joining the ensemble.
+As the Inquisitr recently reported, fans have learned that there will be quite a few new members joining the cast, which will include a priest who is determined to do everything that he possibly can to bring down Morningstar, and Eve, Lucifer’s former girlfriend, who will also be joining the ensemble.

-The first three episode titles for Season 4 have also now been revealed, with the third episode entitled “O, Ye Of Little Faith, Father.”
+The first three episode titles for Season 4 have also now been revealed, with the third episode named “O, Ye Of Little Faith, Father.”

-While Lucifer fans may not know the exact start date for the long-awaited premiere of Season 4, we are a little closer now to guessing its timing thanks to leaked Netflix production dates.
+While Lucifer fans may not know the exact start date for the long-awaited premiere of Season 4, we are a little closer now to guessing its timing, thanks to leaked Netflix production dates.